 In the world of software development, localization used to be an afterthought.
 Product teams would focus on the design and development of the product, and only when the product was complete would they consider localization.

 Software development doesn’t work that way anymore.
 Companies have gone from annual and biannual releases to weekly and even daily releases.
-This has raised the need for agile localization to keep up with the fast-paced world of software development.
+This has raised the need for agile localization and translation to keep up with the fast-paced world of software development.

 In this guide, we’ll unpack the following topics: